-Written by: Katie Gallagher-Director of Health Education, Robert Crown Center for Health Education
+Written by: Katie Gallagher-Director of Health Education, Candor Health Education

 Yum!
 Gummy bears, brownies, and cookies, are children’s favorite treats, but when they are infused with marijuana, wrapped in appealing packaging and increasingly accessible, we are setting up a particularly dangerous situation.
 Did you know that in states where recreational marijuana has been legalized, the number of young kids coming to the hospital with acute cannabis-related symptoms is on the rise?
 In Massachusetts, calls to poison control related to kids and marijuana edibles are up threefold.
 In Michigan the number of calls have risen from 6 in 2017 to 59 as of September 2019.